The importance of the timeline in an EB-5 business plan

 Kurt: Sales and marketing, management profiles, expense and revenue projections.
-These are obviously important aspects to a business plan.
+These are obviously important aspects to an EB-5 business plan.

 It also seems that a timeline can be especially helpful to understand the timing of the jobs created as well as what happens as timelines adjust and how this impacts other parts of the plan.